E-girl-Cansada/Kackiest-TAS/README.md

 - Can I help?

 R: Yes, any help is very appreciated, even if only with Hardware (help with bruteforcing).
-To help, you can talk to me via discord ( E-girl Cansada#7777 or you can find me in TrackmaniaTAS discord https://discord.gg/SZHWqw9B6q )
+To help, join Kackiest Kacky TASing discord server: https://discord.gg/kSk6bDCzme

 # Special thanks to